 Keep mind you can also tag people in photos and reply to comments with tags.
 You can also add and use hashtags across Instagram (much like you can on Facebook and Twitter).

-To post a photo or video, go to the Camera tab and choose between Library, Photo or Video at the bottom.
-Selecting Library will allow you to upload from your camera roll, while Photo and Video will let you take a shot or record directly from the Instagram app.
+To post a photo or video, go to the Camera tab and choose between Gallery, Photo or Video at the bottom.
+Selecting Gallery will allow you to upload from your camera roll, while Photo and Video will let you take a shot or record directly from the Instagram app.

 When snapping a photo, you will see two icons above the main circular capture button.
 The icon on the left switches between the front and rear camera, while the icon on the right turns on flash.
 You can also tap on the image being captured to focus on a particular point.